Myanmar activists call for new non-cooperation campaign | Law-Order

 "All of us, people in townships, wards, and then regions and states must work together to make a successful boycott against the military junta," activist Khant Wai Phyo said in a speech at a protest in the central town of Monywa on Sunday.
 "We don't participate in their systems, we don't cooperate with them."

 She won the Nobel Peace Prize in 1991 and has led Myanmar's struggle against military rule for decades.
-They won a second term in November, and even though the election commission said the vote was fair the military, whose candidates suffered humiliating defeats, alleged it was a fraudulent election.
-Suu Kyi is due to appear via video link for another hearing in her case on Monday.
+Her party won a second term in November.
+The election commission said the vote was fair but the military said fraud at the polls had forced it to seize power.

+Suu Kyi appeared via video link for a hearing in her case on Monday and again asked the court that she be allowed to meet her lawyers in person, a member of her legal team said.
+Police told the court they had referred her request to higher authorities and were "working on it step by step", lawyer Min Min Soe told Reuters.

-She has only been allowed to talk with her lawyers via video link in the presence of security officials and it is not known if she is even aware of the turmoil that has engulfed the country since the military seized power.
+Suu Kyi looked healthy but appeared to have lost weight, he said.
+She has only been allowed to talk to her lawyers via video link in the presence of security officials and it is not known if she is even aware of the turmoil that has engulfed the country since the military seized power.

+Her lawyers have said the charges against her were trumped up.
+The next hearing is on May 10 The European Union welcomed the five-point consensus as an encouraging step forward in ASEAN's efforts to resolve the crisis and was ready to help support dialogue with "all key stakeholders", EU foreign policy chief Josep Borrell said in a statement.

+"The European Union will also continue to call for the immediate release of all political prisoners," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)